LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

 Sessions
 ********

-Sessions allow variables to be created that persist from request to request within a website.
+:dfn:`Sessions` allow variables to be created that persist between requests within a website.
 Rather than passing data using HTML forms or URLs, visitor-specific data can be stored in Lasso variables that are automatically saved and retrieved by Lasso for each page a visitor loads.

 Sessions can be used for a variety of purposes, including:

--  **Saving state** - Sessions can store the current state of a website for a given visitor.
+-  **Saving state** --
+   Sessions can store the current state of a website for a given visitor.
 They can retain what the last search they performed was, how the data on a results page was sorted, or in what format the data should be presented.

--  **Storing references to database data** - Key column values can be stored in a session for quick access.
+-  **Storing references to database data** --
+   Key column values can be stored in a session for quick access.
 These might include records in a user database or a shopping cart database.

--  **Storing authentication information** - After a visitor has authenticated using a username and password, that authentication information can be stored in a session and then checked to ensure that the same visitor is accessing data from page request to page request.
+-  **Storing authentication information** --
+   After a visitor has authenticated using a username and password, that authentication information can be stored in a session and then checked to ensure that the same visitor is accessing data from page request to page request.

--  **Storing data without using a database** - Complex data types such as arrays and maps can be stored in session variables.
+-  **Storing data without using a database** -- Complex types such as arrays and maps can be stored in session variables.
 A website with multiple forms can have the data from each form stored in a session and only placed in the database once the final form is submitted.
 Or, a shopping cart can be stored in a session and only placed in an orders table upon checkout.

 How Sessions Work